• About

 Ogunbiyi made the allegations shortly after he and his wife cast their vote at Ile-Ogbo Ward 1, Unit 1, Methodist Primary School.

-He stated, “When I got to Ward 1 Unit 5, I observed that there was vote-buying with some people being offered N3,000 and N4,000 by different political parties.
-Even if l have the money to buy votes, I will not do such.
+He stated, “When I got to Ward 1 Unit 5, I observed that there was vote-buying, with some people being offered N3,000 and N4,000 by different political parties.
+Even if I have the money to buy votes, I will not do so.
 I witnessed it; there was vote-buying in Osogbo and Ile-Ogbo.
 Let the whole world know what is happening.”

 Speaking in an interview with our correspondents, both APC and PDP denied involvement in vote-buying while expressing confidence they would be victorious at the poll.